someengineering/resoto.com/docs/concepts/search/nesting.md

 ![Example Merge Diagram](./img/merge_nodes.png)

-The merge node feature allows for subqueries, that are executed for every node in the result.
-The result of the subquery is then merged with the node data.
+The merge node feature allows for nested searches, executed for every node in the result.
+The result of the nested search is then merged with the node data.

 :::tip Example